Jocelyn Blore

 Requirements for certification as a crime scene investigator include full-time employment, at least one year of experience, 48 hours of crime scene certification board-approved courses, two letters of endorsement, an application fee, and passing a written test with a score of at least 75 percent.
 This certification is valid for five years.
 Other certifying agencies include the International Crime Scene Investigators Association (ICSIA).

-Therefore, crime scene investigators in Ohio can expect to complete six months to four years of post-secondary work, in addition to optional certification requirements.
+Therefore, crime scene investigators in Ohio can expect to complete six months to four years of post-secondary work in addition to optional certification requirements.
 Again, while certification by agencies such as the ICSIA is not a requirement in Ohio, it may be desirable to show a candidate’s aptitude when applying for jobs.

 Before seeking a CSI program or a certification, candidates in Ohio should be sure to check the requirements of their intended place of employment.
 For more information, the www.forensicscolleges.com education blog features a detailed breakdown of how to become a crime scene investigator.

 The Bureau of Labor Statistics (BLS) includes forensic scientists and CSIs under its “forensic science technician” categorization.
-According to the BLS (May 2022), 450 forensic science technicians are working in Ohio.
-The BLS projects that openings in this field will grow 11 percent between 2021 and 2031 nationwide, with a number of these openings in Ohio.
+According to the BLS (May 2023), 490 forensic science technicians are working in Ohio.
+The BLS (2024) projects that openings in this field will grow 13 percent between 2022 and 2032 nationwide, with a number of these openings in Ohio.

 The outlook is slightly brighter for residents of Ohio.
-Projections Central (2023) found that demand for forensic science technicians in Ohio specifically is expected to grow 11.4 percent between 2020 and 2030.
+Projections Central (2024) found that demand for forensic science technicians in Ohio specifically is expected to grow 12.8 percent between 2022 and 2032.

 Typically, graduates may find many jobs in forensic science in larger cities due to higher crime rates and a greater need for crime-solving teams.

 For example, the Miami Valley Regional Crime Laboratory in Dayton, Ohio, employs forensic scientists to assist local law enforcement agencies.
-It is also the first crime lab in Ohio to be accredited by the ANSI-ASQ National Accreditation Board (ANAB).
+It is also the first crime lab in Ohio to be accredited by the ANSI National Accreditation Board (ANAB).
 This national accreditation may indicate the laboratory services’ integrity, consistency, impartiality, and quality.
 Other employing organizations for forensic science technicians in Ohio may include:

 Forensic scientists and crime scene investigators in Ohio typically work in laboratories, police stations, classrooms, medical examiner offices, hospitals, morgues, or at crime scenes.
 There are also several positions available in federal, state, and local governments.